oasysokubo/pacAI/README.md

 ## Pacman

-A modified version of the Pacman educational project from the [Berkeley AI Lab](http://ai.berkeley.edu/project_overview.html).
+A modified version of the Pacman project from the [Berkeley AI Lab](http://ai.berkeley.edu/project_overview.html) using reinforcement learning.

 ### In Action